WiIIiam278/Velocitab/docs/Nametags.md

 Only players on servers which are part of groups that specify nametag formats will have their nametag formatted.
 To disable nametag formatting, remove all groups from the `nametags` section of the config file (leaving it empty).

+## Removing name tags
+In order to remove nametags, you must remove your nametag format from the config file.
+If you want to remove nametags for all groups, you can set the `nametags` section to empty `nametags: {}`.
+After that be sure to set `remove_nametags` to `true` to make sure the nametags are removed from players.

 ## Formatting limitations
 Nametags must adhere to the following restrictions:
 * A %username% placeholder must be present.
 This is used for delimiting the scoreboard prefix, name, and suffix to facilitate formatting.